ahmdtaha/Focus_chrome_extension/README.md

  `"source_url","day","time-interval","destination_url"`

-This schedule/line cause the chrome extension to redirect any requests to the source_url during certain intervals (day & time-interval) to the destination url.
+This schedule/line makes the chrome extension redirects any requests to the source_url during certain intervals (day & time-interval) to the destination url.
 Concretely, `"twitter.com","Weekday","5:00AM-5:00PM","google.com"` will redirect any requests to twitter during weekday [5:00 AM - 5:00PM] to google.

 The day parameter (2nd parameter) can take one of the following values ["Sunday", "Monday", "Tuesday", "Wednesday", "Thursday", "Friday","Saturday","Weekend","Weekday"]